 The first thing we do after harvest is drying the buds.
 Trim the cannabis to remove excess leaves and dry in a room at 70 degrees Fahrenheit and 50 percent humidity.
 After about a week, you can pinch the stem with your hands and if it breaks easily, it means the plant has dried.

-Afterwards, place the buds in a mason jar for curing—a process some believe that encourages cannabis to produce more resin to protect itself from “death of thirst,” which increases the cannabinoids (which also contains THC) in cannabis, resulting in greater potency.
+Afterward, place the buds in a mason jar for curing—a process some belief encourages cannabis to produce more resin to protect itself from “death of thirst,” which increases the cannabinoids (which also contain THC) in cannabis, resulting in greater potency.
 When curing, open the jar several times a day for the first few days for about twenty minutes to release excess moisture.
-After those first few days you can open the jar once every few days.
+After those first few days, you can open the jar once every few days.

 We have introduced a lot of knowledge about cannabis cultivation, from some simple common sense concepts to the methods and skills that professional growers need to master.
 We’re so glad you chose VIVOSUN to grow with you and your plants, and we hope we all continue to love what you grow.